Meet YoonA in Singapore as Estée Lauder brings Beauty Sleep Lounge to Asia

 Known for her flawless skin and charming presence, K-pop idol and actor YoonA will give a peek into her personal skincare journey and the importance of a proper bedtime beauty routine with Estée Lauder’s Advanced Night Repair.

-More about Estée Lauder’s Beauty Sleep Lounge event in Singapore and who can meet YoonA
+More about Estée Lauder’s Beauty Sleep Lounge event and who can meet YoonA

 YoonA and others who will attend the event